tommybobbins/studious-octo-goggles/README.md

 - A2 NVIDIA A100 GPU
 - N1 Intel Skylake

-Reservations are reserved instances.
+- Reservations are reserved instances.
-Preemptible VMs are equivalent to Spot instances in the AWS world.
+- Preemptible VMs are equivalent to Spot instances in the AWS world.
+- It is possible to block SSH keys project wide.
+- Instance templates are the equivalent of an AMI.
+- Instance Groups are ASGs, Autoscaling, Autohealing, Load balancing.

+### Stateless Managed instance Group

+Stateless managed instance groups consist of ephemeral disks + managed data.
+Commonly used for Web backends or batch processing.

+### Stateful Managed instance group

+Stateful policy, the disks are stateful.
+The configuration is per instance, with *no scaling*.
+Commonly used for databases.
+Template Instance + Stateful Policy + Persistence Config = Instance.

+### Unmanaged instance group

+This has no instance template, no scaling and is generally associated with legacy clusters.

-### Confidentials VM Overview
+### Confidential VM Overview and Security Features

 Memory encrypted with keys which reside in dedicated hardware, not available to the hypervisor.
 Attestation - verify the state of the VM to ensure key componenents haven't been tampered with.
 Known as _Trusted Execution Environment_
+Can also use Shielded VMs - Secure Boot [], TPM (Measured Boot) [], Integrity monitoring.

 ### Ops Agent on VM Instances